ysengoku/42-ft_transcendence/assets/notes_fanny.md

 - a nginx .conf that created aliases so all is at the same level : app. the static and media files are served by nginx a nginx conf that prevents ddos attacks
 - the nginx cache
 - github actions that test the code and deploy it. and test can be done by installing act.
+- oauth2 with 42 api and github
+- 2fa with email
+- forgot password

 ## nginx